modelop/Getting-Started/README.md

 Attachments will be tracked in Model Manage and Git if we’re using the integration, so they are recommended to be less than 20MB.
 Larger artifacts can be added to the Engine via the Dockerfile.</p>

-<p>In our example, we reference <code class="highlighter-rouge">ELMo_nlp_xgboost.pickle</code>
+<p>In our example, we reference <code class="highlighter-rouge">ELMO_nlp_xgboost.pickle</code>
 which is our trained model that we will use for predictions.
 FastScore will unpack the file in the working directory so the model can utilize it.
-To add it to FastScore, we upload it to the model and add it to Model Manage with the following CLI command:</p>
+To add it to FastScore, we upload it the model and add it to Model Manage with the following CLI command:</p>

 <p><code class="highlighter-rouge">fastscore attachment upload &lt;model-name&gt; &lt;file-to-attach&gt;</code><br>
-<code class="highlighter-rouge">fastscore attachment upload ELMo_nlp-py3 library/attachments/ELMo_nlp_xgboost.tar.gz</code></p>
+<code class="highlighter-rouge">fastscore attachment upload ELMo_nlp library/attachments/ELMo_nlp_xgboost.tar.gz</code></p>

 <h3 id="5-streams"><a name="streams"></a>5.
 Streams</h3>
 <p>Streams in FastScore define the integration to our data pipeline.